-Hal D. Coffey, a commercial real estate attorney at Blumling & Gusky LLP, is President-Elect of the Allegheny County Bar Association.
+Hal D. Coffey, a commercial real estate attorney at Blumling & Gusky LLP, is the 109th President of the Allegheny County Bar Association.
+His term began on July 1, 2017 and will end on June 30, 2018

 In addition to his roles at the ACBA, Mr. Coffey is involved in various other legal and community organizations, including the Josh Gibson Foundation and Squirrel Hill Baseball Association and is an active member of Rodef Shalom Congregation in Oakland.
 He also provides pro bono representation to indigent clients seeking protection from abuse orders through Neighborhood Legal Services Association.